DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 The setup is accessed through grafana.
-But occasionally there might be need to check with prometheus, which will be available on \<docker-host-ip>:9090.
+But occasionally there might be need to check with prometheus, which will be available on \<docker-host-ip>:9090.</br>

-Caddy will also need port 9090 published.
+For that to work, Caddy will also need port 9090 published.

 `Caddyfile`
 ```